rantho95/sales-data-warehouse/README.md

 Data Ingestion
 Import the source sales data provided as a CSV file.
 Preserve the raw source data in a staging environment before transformation.
-Handle source-data inconsistencies and conversion issues during the ETL process.
+Handle source data inconsistencies and conversion issues during the ETL process.
 Data Quality
 Identify and resolve data quality issues before loading the analytical model.
 Validate NULL and blank values.